lauterry/ngTailor/README.md

 ## Package for Production
 * Run `grunt package` to package your static assets for production.
 * Your package will be generated in a `dist` folder and your javascripts and stylesheets will be concatenated, minified and versionned.
-* Run `grunt` to prepare your static assets for production, run unit tests, end-to-end tests and generate reports.
+* `grunt` : launch `grunt package`, run unit tests and e2e test and generate complexity report.
+Use this task for continuous integration.

 ## Available Grunt tasks
 * `grunt test:unit` : run karma unit tests and show test coverage in console.
 * `grunt test:e2e` : run karma e2e tests
 * `grunt report` : open complexity report in your browser
-* `grunt` : launch `grunt package`, run unit tests and e2e test and generate complexity reports.
-Use this task for continuous integration.